-The Adviser evaluates how an Underlying Fund uses proxy votes and access to corporate management to improve ESG concerns.
+The Adviser may evaluate how an Underlying Fund uses proxy votes and access to corporate management.
 This process may include interviews with an Underlying Fund's management and an examination of an Underlying Fund's proxy voting records, prospectus and other reports.
-The methods that Underlying Funds use to assess ESG issues will vary.
+The methods that Underlying Funds use may vary.